What is Medicare and what does it cover?

 What is Medicare Part D?

-Medicare Part D plans add prescription drug coverage to Original Medicare and Medicare supplement insurance plans.
+Medicare Part D plans are stand-alone prescription drug plans that can help pay for your medication.
 These plans are offered by insurance companies approved by Medicare.

 Find the right Medicare coverage for you

-Try to make retirement less worrisome and save on health care costs.
+Are you trying to make retirement less worrisome and save on health care costs?
 If you're new to Medicare, or know someone who is, we may be able to help make the transition easier.

 Medicare Made Clear Guide